 In the Mass, let's offer ourselves to Christ in the Eucharist, who gives himself to us so that his prayer may be answered: "That they may all be one, as you, Father, are in me and I in you" (John 17:21b).

 Nicholas Klika

-Immaculate Heart of Mary Seminary 700 Terrace Heights Box #587 Winona, MN 55987-1320

-Year Discipleship III
+Immaculate Heart of Mary Seminary 700 Terrace Heights Box #587 Winona, MN 55987-1320 Year Discipleship III and obedience, all things I desire to emulate.

-ParishSt.
-Bernard Parish, Green Bay
+Parish St. Bernard Parish, Green Bay